Kunzea serotina: New Zealand range

 Kunzea serotina is a New Zealand native shrub or tree that is restricted to New Zealand North and South Island.
 It was first sited in Makaroro River, eastern Ruahine Range.
 In North Island it is found in Paeoa Range, Mt.
 Tarawera, Kaingaroa, Central Volcanic Plateau and the Northern Aorangi Range.
 North-east of Rangitaiki River K. serotina is abundant where it grows between flat and upland podocarp forest.
 In the South Island, it was first sited in Marlborough.
 It grows all throughout Canterbury from the north to the east Canterbury and down to Eastern Central Otago, growing along the ranges and remnants in the Canterbury plains.
 K.serotina is distributed throughout South Island, and in the North of Canterbury it is found east of upper Wairau, west of Karamea, and Wangapeka Valley and lakes around Nelson.
 The distribution spreads down to East Canterbury along the mountain ranges through upper Hurunui, mainly the Hanmer area and to Sumner.
-Crossing the Canterbury Plains further down south are remnants of K. serotina in Lake Wanaka and Lake Hawea (town) and Eastern Central Otago in Clutha Rivers and Nenthorn.
+Crossing the Canterbury Plains further down south are remnants of K. serotina in Lake Wānaka and Lake Hāwea (town) and Eastern Central Otago in Clutha Rivers and Nenthorn.